 The change consultant, Ron Carucci, makes a helpful distinction for the small business owner/ entrepreneur between competitive work, competitive enabling work and necessary work.
 In other words, the work you do that actually makes you money, the work you do which directly enables you to make money and the work you have to do for your business to run.

-For instance, say you started a baking business – competitive work would be making and selling your delicious signature bread and pastries; competitive enabling work might be producing fliers and handing them out to announce your opening and a discount for the first 50 visitors; necessary work would be making sure your kitchen was compliant with the requisite health and safety standards and getting your tax returns completed on time.
+For instance, say you started a baking business – competitive work would be making and selling your delicious signature bread and pastries; competitive enabling work might be producing and distributing fliers or sorting out your online and social media presence; necessary work would be making sure your kitchen was compliant with the requisite health and safety standards and getting your tax returns completed on time.

 Carucci’s advice is that, from the start, and certainly as the business grows, you get help for as much of the enabling and necessary work as you can, leaving you to do more and more competitive income generating work.
 That help does not have to be expensive.
 The internet can be a treasure trove of advice and templates.
 Certainly, if you’re just starting, local enterprise agencies or Better Business Bureaus can often offer you free or subsidised business help.